Learn how to make Romesco Sauce (Salsa Romesco) at home!

 - Use in place of pesto.

-- Serve with eggs.
+- Serve with eggs for breakfast.

 Storage